Caring For You

 Litigation used to be the only method for obtaining a divorce.
 This is an adversarial process that can create unnecessary conflict and leave important decisions up to a judge instead of being decided by the divorcing parties.

-Thankfully, Washington residents now have numerous alternative dispute resolution options, including collaborative law.
-If you’re looking for a more peaceful and cooperative way to get divorced, the team at Akiona Law, PLLC can lead you through the collaborative law process.
-Firm founder and lead attorney, Ululani Akiona, can provide you with the tools, resources and guidance you need for a successful collaborative law outcome.
+Thankfully, Washington residents now have numerous alternative dispute resolution options, including collaborative divorce (also called “collaborative law”).
+If you’re looking for a more peaceful and cooperative way to get divorced, the team at Akiona Law, PLLC, can lead you through the collaborative divorce process.
+Firm founder and lead attorney, Ululani Akiona, can provide you with the tools, resources and guidance you need for a successful collaborative divorce outcome.
+We serve clients in Snohomish County, King County and the greater Everett and Seattle areas.

 Because they are both alternatives to traditional litigation, many people confuse collaborative divorce with mediation.
 They do share some similarities, but they also differ in some important ways.